OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Battle Node → Battle Reward Sequence (if victorious) → Path Choice Scene.
 Battle Node → Game Over Screen (if Hero HP reaches zero) → Title Screen.
 Shop/Event/Rest Site Node → Interaction Resolution → Path Choice Scene.
-All transitions must ensure the persistent state of the current run (Hero HP, Gold, Master Run Gacha Pool contents, Day counter, active Trinkets, Flashcard Deck progress) is correctly maintained and carried forward.
-Temporary battle-specific states (like Current Battle Gacha Pools and Battle Discard Piles) are initialized anew for each battle.
+All transitions must ensure the persistent state of the current run (Hero HP, Gold, RunInventory contents, Day counter, active Trinkets, Flashcard Deck progress) is correctly maintained and carried forward.
+Temporary battle-specific states (like BattleInventory and Discard Pile) are initialized anew for each battle and are not persistent for the run.
 3. Resources
 Players manage several key resources that are crucial for progression and strategic decision-making within a run.
 3.1.
 Hero Health Points (HP)